flatsiedatsie/papeg_ai/README.md

 ## LICENSE

-This code is currently not available under an open source licence.
-You may not duplicate this code, or use it.
-Except in the following situations:
+This code is currently **not** available under an open source licence.
+You may not duplicate or use this code except under the following conditions:

 - A. You may use this code for individual non-profit personal use, or within a non-profit organisation.
 You may deploy it on the localhost on your own device, or make it available on a local network only.
 You may not place it online anywhere.
 - B. In any other case you may copy, deploy or use this code if given explicit written permission to do so by Tijmen Schep.